Dine & Development Training Series

 The Dine & Development Training Series is a collaborative effort, bringing together local businesses, Air Force Research Laboratory researchers, and academia to expose and inform the Central NY business and research community on technology-driven topics of common interest, and to also promote business development by providing networking opportunities among researchers and attendees.

-Dine & Development Training Series: Blockchain & Cloud Chain-of-Custody
+Dine & Development Training Series:

-12:00 pm - 1:00 pm: Presentation and Q&A
+3:00 pm - 4:00 pm: Presentation and Q&A

-Location: Griffiss Institute, 725 Daedalian Drive, Rome, NY
+Location: Griffiss Institute, 725 Daedalian Drive, Rome NY

 Cost: FREE!!
 Coffee and light refreshments will be provided